brown-ccv/honeycomb-docs/docs/CI.md

 Another way to trigger builds is by pushing to the main branch of your repository.
 In this case, the bundled executables will be located within the GitHub Actions tab on your GitHub repository.

-### Download your bundled executable to install and run your task
+## Download your bundled executable to install and run your task

 You can download the executable file from either the tagged release page or the GitHub actions page.
 To install, unzip the downloaded file and allow to run.

-The executable does not require installation of any additional software (including the prerequisites listed in Overview -> Software prerequisites).
+The executable does not require installation of any additional software (including the prerequisites listed in Overview: Software prerequisites).

-### Uninstall the task
+## Uninstall the task

-## Windows
+#### Windows

-Go to System Settings -> Add or remove programs.
+Go to System Settings: Add or remove programs.
 Look for the name of your task in the installed programs list, and Uninstall.